scci/security-employee-tracker/readme.md

 * Review each file in the config directory.
 This application is also built on the [Laravel](https://laravel.com/docs/master/) framework.
 You may also review their documentation for additional settings to use.

+**What do I do on each page?**

+* At the top of each page is a clickable question mark.
+Click that and the page help will display explaining how to utilize the page.

 ## Tests

 You may run tests via executing the following in the application's root folder: `phpunit`